pulumi/pulumi/docs/design/packages.md

         state:
             type: State

-## Coconut Intermediate Language (NutIL)
+## Coconut Intermediate Language (CocoIL)

-NutIL is an AST-based intermediate language.
+CocoIL is an AST-based intermediate language.
 This is in contrast to some of its relatives which use lower-level stack or register machines.
-There are three reasons NutIL chooses ASTs over these other forms:
+There are three reasons CocoIL chooses ASTs over these other forms:

 * First, it simplifies the task of writing new CocoLang compilers, something important to the overall ecosystem.